Fall 2020 FAQs

 Please utilize our technology needs reporting form to let us know if you are having technology issues.
 Our staff will do everything we can to assist you and make sure you can access your classes.

 A student who is demonstrating symptoms or has exposed contact with someone who has a confirmed case, can choose to go home if it is safe to do so or they may get tested at a local medical facility for COVID 19.
+Please confer with your campus student services leader for more information concerning testing.
 The student would quarantine in their room until they received a result.
 Based on results, Residence Life staff will work with their student and their family according to our isolation/quarantine plan.

 Yes, the college has developed a plan and designated apartments on the SouthWest College for the Deaf campus that will be made available for students that need to isolate or quarantine.
 Meals and transportation will be provided for students.
 Students in isolation or quarantine will also have access to outdoor space and yet will remain away from other students.
 Residence Life staff will remain in virtual contact with the students on a regular schedule.
 Students will have the option to return to their home for isolation or quarantine if they so choose.